AlexisShagyo/Customer-Retention/README.md

 # 🕵️‍♀️Project Overview

-PhoneNow is a Telecom company that wants to implement a retention management to improve their services and wants to understand what are the factors that contibutes to a customer's reason for cutting off their services.
+PhoneNow is committed to enhancing its customer experience through effective retention management strategies.
+We recognize the importance of understanding the key factors that lead customers to discontinue their services.
+By uncovering these insights, we can tailor our offerings to better meet the needs of our clients and foster long-lasting relationships.

 The Retention Manager wants answers to the following questions:
 - Number of customers who left within the last month